bitdust-io/devel/README.md

         bitdust help

-To run the software type:
+To run the software just type:

         bitdust

 Start as background process:

-        bitdust detach
+        bitdust daemon

 To get some more insights or just to know how to start playing with software